Migration to Flutter Guide

 Kotlin Multiplatform

-Kotlin Multiplatform is a flexible mobile app development framework that enables developers to share code across multiple platforms, including iOS, Android, and desktop while allowing platform-specific code.
+Kotlin Multiplatform is a flexible mobile app development technology that enables developers to share code across multiple platforms, including iOS, Android, and desktop while allowing platform-specific code.

 Pros of Kotlin Multiplatform